What Other Kids Are Reading

 What Is Ebola?

 Ebola is a dangerous virus that can cause people to get very sick and even die.
-The virus is causing the biggest problems in western Africa, where it has spread quickly.
+If an outbreak happens, it can spread quickly.
 People all over the world are concerned about Ebola and are taking steps to stop it and to treat those who are sick.

 Ebola symptoms can start with fever and headache, kind of like the flu.
 But it can get worse and cause life-threatening symptoms, such as bleeding and trouble breathing.